Thoor Ballylee: Architecture

 With four floors, the tower consists of one room on each floor that is connected by a spiral stone stairway built into the seven-foot thickness of the massive outer wall.
 Each floor has a window that overlooks the Streamstown River that flows alongside the tower.
 There is a small thatch cottage attached.

 Yeats described the ground-floor chamber as "the pleasantest room I have yet seen, a great wide window opening over the river and a round arched door leading to the thatched hall".
 He also admired the mural stair, symbolically declaring "This winding, gyring, spiring treadmill of a stair is my ancestral stair; That Goldsmith and the Dean, Berkeley and Burke have traveled there."

-There is a tablet on the wall that commemorates Yeats' sojourn:
+There is a tablet on the wall that commemorates Yeats's sojourn: